-- 14.1 A Member of the Authority may nominate any Member of their constituent Local Authority to act as their substitute and, in the absence of the Member of the Authority from any meeting of the Authority the nominee shall be entitled to attend, speak and vote at the meeting (but not, in the case of a nominating Member being the Chair or Vice-Chair, to exercise the rights and functions of that office). - 14.2 The nomination or revocation of nomination of a substitute shall be in writing (specifying the body to which it relates), signed by the nominating Member, and shall be sent forthwith to the Clerk to the Authority (notification thereof being given verbally by or on behalf of the nominating Member in a case of urgency).
-Upon the receipt of notification the Clerk to the Authority shall cause the register maintained for the purposes of Section 100G Local Government Act 1972 to be amended accordingly.
+- 14.1 For attendance at full Fire Authority Meetings, a Member of the Authority may nominate any Member of their constituent Local Authority and political group to act as their substitute and, in the absence of the Member of the Authority the nominee shall be entitled to attend, speak and vote at the meeting (but not, in the case of a nominating Member being the Chair or Vice-Chair, to exercise the rights and functions of that office). - 14.2 For attendance at committee and sub-committee meetings, member may nominate any member of the Fire Authority and political group to act as their substitute and, in the absence of the member from any meeting of the relevant body the nominee shall be entitled to attend, speak and vote at the meeting (but not, in the case of a nominating Member being the Chair or Vice-Chair, to exercise the rights and functions of that office).

-- 14.3 A Member attending as a substitute shall, at the commencement of the meeting, identify the Member on whose behalf they attend who shall thereupon be excluded from participation in that meeting. - 14.4 A nomination (other than a nomination for the purpose only of a specific meeting) shall have effect until revoked by the nominating Member.
+- 14.3 The nomination or revocation of nomination of a substitute shall be in writing (specifying the body to which it relates), signed by the nominating Member, and shall be sent forthwith to the Deputy Chief Executive (notification thereof being given verbally by or on behalf of the nominating Member in a case of urgency).
+Upon the receipt of notification, the Deputy Chief Executive shall cause the register maintained for the purposes of Section 100G Local Government Act 1972 to be amended accordingly. - 14.4 A Member attending as a substitute shall, at the commencement of the meeting, identify the Member on whose behalf they attend who shall thereupon be excluded from participation in that meeting. - 14.5 A nomination (other than a nomination for the purpose only of a specific meeting) shall have effect until revoked by the nominating Member.